 What attracted many to Yu-Gi-Oh was a mixture of its distinct designs and its incredibly dark stories, as the shows eventually had very serious tones and personal risks for the characters.
 With grim ancient Egyptian themes, the shows go from friendly card games to deciding the fate of the world.
 Some villains were only cartoonishly evil, making the show entertaining.
 But many kidnapped friends and family to force people into dueling them.
 Reminder: this is all a massive advertisement for a literal children’s card game.

-The SEVENS is a Refresh of the Yu-Gi-Oh Franchise
+SEVENS is a refresh of the Yu-Gi-Oh Franchise

 Although, the franchise hasn’t really been targeted for kids in a long time.
 While the kids who first got into the franchise in 2000 had grown, so had the franchise.
 Each show added new card mechanics as well as new card pools.
 This and implementing the “top-deck combo-god” appeal of the shows into the game made it complicated over time.